Sahil12S/SFMLFlappyBIrd/readme.md

 1. Create Start screen as Splash State.
 2. Go to Main Menu state from Splash State.
 3. Create Game State on click of Play Button.
+4. Create Game Over State and you can test it by running this state insteam of Game State.
+5. Now create Pipe Class to load pipes in game.